 Many of the questions that you may have about the M.A.
 Program in Climate and Society are answered here!
-If you don’t find the answer you are looking for, please email Cynthia Thomson, Assistant Director of the M.A.
-Program in Climate and Society at email@example.com.
+If you don’t find the answer you are looking for, please email Cynthia Thomson, Associate Director of the M.A.
+Program in Climate and Society at firstname.lastname@example.org.

 If you would like to receive updated information about the program, sign up for email updates.